A New f(R) Model in the Light of Local Gravity Test and Late-time Cosmology: A New Model

+In Figures \ref{fig:fixedpoint} and \ref{fig:fixedpoint1}, $m(r)$ curve is plotted on $(r,m)$ plane for the function given in \eqrf{model} and \eqrf{fhsr} respectively.
+The points $P_5$ and $P_6$ exist on $m=-r-1$ line.
+The saddle matter era is realized by fixed point $P_5$.

-The condition for the existence of point $P_5$ is $m(r)=+0,\;dm/dr>-1,$ at $r=-1$.
-If we take limit $\beta R\rightarrow\infty$ in expression of $r$ in \eqrf{rexp} we can obtain $r\rightarrow -1$.
-Calculating $dm/dr$ from $(dm/dR)/(dr/dR)$ and taking $R\rightarrow\infty$ limit in it, one can end up with $dm/dr(r=-1)\simeq >-1$.
-This says that $P_5$ is a saddle point showing existence of saddle matter era in our model at very large curvature.
-The stability condition for the point $P_6$ is $m=-r-1,(\sqrt3-1)/2<m<1$ which is not satisfied as evident from the Fig.\ref{fig:fixedpoint}.
-Lastly, the de Sitter point $P_1$, as we have already obtained in Sec.\ref{subsec:desitter}, is a stable point.
+The condition for the existence of saddle point $P_5$ is $m(r)=+0,\;dm/dr>-1,$ at $r=-1$.
+If we take limit $\beta R\rightarrow\infty$ in expressions of $r$ in \eqrf{rexp} and \eqrf{rexp2}, we can obtain $r\rightarrow -1$.
+Calculating $dm/dr$ from $(dm/dR)/(dr/dR)$ and taking $R\rightarrow\infty$ limit in it, one can end up with $dm/dr(r=-1)\geq -1$.
+This says that $P_5$ is a saddle point showing existence of saddle matter era in our model and also in Hu-Sawicki model at very large curvature.
+The stability condition for the point $P_6$ is $m=-r-1,(\sqrt3-1)/2<m<1$ which is satisfied in Hu-Sawicki model but not in our model as evident from the Figures \ref{fig:fixedpoint} and \ref{fig:fixedpoint1}.
+Lastly, the de Sitter point $P_1$ for the model \eqref{model}, as we have already obtained in Sec.~\ref{subsec:desitter}, is a stable point.
 This can be also proved from its stability condition $(r=-2,\;0<m\leq 1)$ which is clearly satisfied by our model.
-Therefore, we can conclude that the model given in \eqrf{model} gives the evolution of our universe from saddle matter era (point $P_5$) to a de Sitter state (point $P_1$) through blue curve shown in Fig.\ref{fig:fixedpoint} while $m=0$ line shows the $\Lambda$CDM evolution.
+Therefore, we can conclude that the model given in \eqrf{model} gives the evolution of our universe from saddle matter era (point $P_5$) to a de Sitter state (point $P_1$) through blue curve shown in Fig.~\ref{fig:fixedpoint} while $m=0$ line shows the $\Lambda$CDM evolution.
+The universe given by Hu-Sawicki model evolves from saddle matter era (point $P_5$) to a late-time accelerating phase (point $P_6$) through red curve shown in Fig.~\ref{fig:fixedpoint1}.
+In the language of \cite{Amendola:2006we}, any satisfacory $f(R)$ model belongs to either class II: the matter epoch is followed by a de Sitter acceleration (connecting $P_5$ to $P_1$) or class IV: the matter epoch is followed by a nonphantom accelerated attractor (connecting $P_5$ to $P_6$).
+From this analysis, we can say that our model given in \eqref{model} belongs to class II and Hu-Sawicki model given in \eqref{fhsr} belongs to class IV.